 • Secured cards: If your credit score is in the poor or very poor range, or if you have no credit history at all, you might have to start out with a secured credit card.
 With this option, you put down a security deposit, and that deposit acts as your spending limit.
 As you make payments, the credit card company reports your activity to the credit bureaus.
 Over time, a secured card can help build your credit history.

 • Student credit cards: If you’re a college student without a credit history, you’re in luck.
 Student credit cards are designed just for you.
 Unlike secured cards, they don’t require a security deposit, but you can qualify for one even if you don’t have great credit.
-Some — like the [Journey® Student Rewards Card from Capital One®]— even allow you to earn cash back rewards on your purchases.
+Some student cards even allow you to earn cash back rewards on your purchases.

 3. Think about your spending habits